↑

 By: Liz / Published: March 21, 2018 / Updated: April 4, 2018 / Leave a comment

+As an Amazon associate, I earn from qualifying purchases.
 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something we have recommended.
 Please see our disclosure policy for details.
-Thank you for your support!
+Thank you for being so supportive!

 Do you ever have a harebrained scheme that you think about a lot but just never comes to fruition for some reason?
 I must admit I have them often.
 I am, however, proud to say that this blog post is about an idea that did finally come to life…even if it took a few years.
 I present to you, my Upcycled Thrift Store Art project!